open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 ## Workflow file naming conventions

-Not sure if it's worth sharing these last two sections across all of OpenTelemetry, but I think worth having this level of consistency across the Java repos.
+Not sure if it's worth sharing these last two sections across all of OpenTelemetry, but I think it's worth having this level of consistency across the Java repos.

 Use `.yml` extension instead of `.yaml`.